 2: We add an explicit state for validated learning.

 3: We constrain the number of features we work on based on the number of developers.
 This prevents us from taking on new features without first validating that the features we just pushed were good.

-4 and 5: The top row is for stuff currently being worked while the bottom row is for work that is ready to moved to the next stage.
+4 and 5: The top row is for stuff currently being worked on, while the bottom row is for work ready to move to the next stage.
 This will become clearer in a moment.

-6: The stages marked in green are places where we solicit customer feedback.
+6: The green stages are where we solicit customer feedback.

 Processing Feature Requests